yegor256/blog/_drafts/stream.md

 }
 {% endhighlight %}

 What's wrong?
-It's very convenient to have an ability to read a single byte, an array of bytes, or even an array of bytes with a direct positioning into a specific place in the buffer!
+It's very convenient to have the ability to read a single byte, an array of bytes or even an array of bytes with a direct positioning into a specific place in the buffer!

-However, we are still lacking a few methods: for reading that bytes and immediately saving into a file, converting to a text with a selected encoding, sending them by email, and posting on Twitter.
-Would be great to have that features too, right in the poor `InputStream`.
+However, we are still lacking a few methods: for reading the bytes and immediately saving into a file, converting to a text with a selected encoding, sending them by email and posting on Twitter.
+It would be great to have the features too, right in the poor `InputStream`.
-I hope Oracle Java team is working on them now.
+I hope the Oracle Java team is working on them now.

 In the mean time, let's see what exactly is wrong with what these bright engineers designed for us already.
 Or maybe let me show